Samsung/tizen-docs/docs/application/native/guides/location-sensors/here-credentials.md

 To get credentials:

-1. Go to the [HERE Developers](https://developer.here.com) Web site and sign in.If you have no account, first register for the HERE Maps account.
+1. Go to the [HERE Developers](https://developer.here.com) Web site and sign in.

+   If you have no account, first register for the HERE Maps account.

 2. Select a plan for using the HERE Maps services, and register a new project.